google/mentornet/README.md

 - numpy 1.13.3
 - imageio 2.3.0

+Download [Cloud SDK](https://cloud.google.com/sdk/) to get data and models.
 Next we need to download the dataset and pre-trained MentorNet models.
 Put them into the same directory as the `code` directory.

 ```bash
 gsutil -m cp -r gs://mentornet_project/data .